TorzAway/CataKill/README.md

 ---
 LootCorpse=TRUE - (Turn to TRUE to Loot corpses)
 ---
+ReclaimDC=TRUE - (Turn to TRUE to reclaim Diamond Coin)
+---
 LootMethod=DCONLY - (OPTIONS: DCONLY to loot Diamond COin and HIGH VALUE stackable items / E3 to have E# system handle all looting)
 ---
 ---